 I have an extensive background in jazz bands, classical wind ensembles, and improvisation.
 I also currently perform in both original and cover bands on trombone, keyboard and guitar, in a range of styles including rock, reggae, Latin, and funk.
 I teach beginning and intermediate piano, guitar, and woodwind instruments, as well as advanced brass.

 ***Scheduling Policy*** One week notice for cancellations.
 24 hours notice for reschedules.
-Reschedules are at teacher's discretion/availability and must be done in roughly the same week.
-For students on the Schedule As You Go plan, cancellations are not accepted - reschedules must be made in the same week.
-Moving a lesson in order to roll the credit to the next available slot is considered a cancellation.
+Reschedules are at teacher's discretion/availability and must be done within a week.
+For students on the Schedule As You Go plan, cancellations are not accepted - reschedules must be made within a week.
+Moving a lesson in order to roll the credit to the next scheduled slot is considered a cancellation.

 If I cannot attend our scheduled time, I'll always offer to reschedule but in that case canceling and rolling the lesson over is always an option.